Travel from Athens to Amorgos

 All options for your transfer from Athens International Airport Eleftherios Venizelos to the port of Piraeus:

 During summer season, from the middle of June until the middle of September, Amorgos ports can also be reached with high speed vessels departing from Piraeus and Rafina ports.
-Vessels like Seajet Superjet and Hellenic Seaways deliver services to Amorgos during that period.
+Vessels like Seajet Superjet deliver services to Amorgos during that period.

 During summer season, it is possible to fly to Santorini, from where there are daily high speed vessel connections to Amorgos.